 Why choose NPC?

-NPC offers a full spectrum of welding coursework from foundational safety and metal preparation to basic and advanced courses in GMAW, GTAW, SMAW, weld quality, plastic welding and more!
+NPC offers a full spectrum of welding coursework from foundational safety and metal preparation to basic and advanced courses in GMAW, GTAW, SMAW, weld quality, plastic and aluminum welding and more!
 The program is designed to enable students to earn national certification for their welding skills from the National Center for Construction Education and Research (NCCER) and the AWS, the American Welding Society.

 Instruction is delivered in incremental steps; you accomplish one skill before beginning the next.
 This way you gain mastery and confidence as you move through the program.